Idiopathic intracranial hypertension

 Treatment and prognosis

 Treatment options include CSF letting, acetazolamide and lumboperitoneal shunts.
-In patients with progressive visual deterioration optic nerve fenestration to preserve vision.
+In patients with progressive visual deterioration, optic nerve fenestration may be required to preserve vision.

-Venous sinus stenting has also been tried 4 although it is controversial as to whether apparent venous sinus stenosis is the cause or the effect of IIH.
-Spontanous resolution of apparent stenosis is certainly recognised 6.
+Venous sinus stenting has been reported in case series 4,10, and also being trialled 13,14.
+The treatment is controversial as to whether apparent venous sinus stenosis is the cause or the effect of IIH 11,12.
+Spontaneous resolution of apparent stenosis is recognised 6.

 - 1. Silbergleit R, Junck L, Gebarski SS et-al. Idiopathic intracranial hypertension (pseudotumor cerebri): MR imaging.
 Radiology.
 1989;170 (1): 207-9.
 Radiology (abstract) - Pubmed citation